SCE-Development/Clark/mdbi/README.md

       }
   ```
   If this data is given, MDBI will search for (and return in its response) the collection whose name matches the object's "name" member.
 If this data is not given (i.e. a `null` is given instead of the JSON object in the request body), MDBI will return a list of all collections in the database.
-  If successful, it returns a success status (200) to the client, along with a list of collections found.
+  If successful, it returns a success status (200) to the client, along with a list of all collections found (that match the search criteria).
   If unsuccessful, it returns an internal server error (500) to the client, and populates the response header with the error's details.

 ### /search/documents